-17.1.1 A perpetual trophy can only be gained by a member who has competed in at least two championship events during the season.
+- 17.1.1 A perpetual trophy can only be gained by a member who has competed in at least two championship events during the season.

 - 17.1.2 Keepsake trophies will be awarded along with the Championship perpetual trophy.

-17.3 RETURNS.
+- 17.3 RETURNS.
 Perpetual trophies are to be returned before or at the Annual General Meeting.

 17.4 SPECIAL ACHIEVEMENT.
 Any member winning a championship class on three consecutive occasions will be awarded a special trophy to mark the achievement.

 18. OFFICER OF THE DAY RESPONSIBILITIES.

 - 18.3 RULES.
 The Officer Of The Day will have the OMRA rules available at the event.

-18.4 SCRUTINEERING.
+- 18.4 SCRUTINEERING.
 At all OMRA events it is required that the Officer Of The Day, The Technical Officer or their nominated representative check that all boats comply with the model specification, failsafes are functioning, and transponders are installed.